DuaneNielsen/deep_learning/README.md

 ### Example config

-for training VGG16 on CIFAR 10 with a custom SGD schedule
+for training resnet on CIFAR 10 with a custom SGD schedule

 ```yaml
 batchsize: 128